starSend review printPrint

 This tour stays in comfort-level hotels with private bathrooms.
 These hotels are well situated to enjoy the beautiful places your group will explore.
 Most of the groups stay at the following hotels.
 Please note this is an advised hotel list and subject to change.

-Day 1 – Berjaya Reykjavik Natura
+Day 1 – Hotel Klettur

-Day 2 – Stracta Hotel
+Day 2 – Stracta Hotel or Landhotel

-Day 3 & 4 – Klaustur Hotel or Geirland
+Day 3 & 4 – Magma Hotel

 Day 5 – Hrauneyjar Highland Hotel